hackerbyhobby/team-congress/README.md

 This was a team project conducted with 5 classmates altogether.

 ## Scope and Purpose
 Americans are concerned about U.S. Congress persons making profits in the stock market while also having unfair insider information due to their elected positions.
-Our project would analyze the stock trading activities of U.S. Congress members, with a specific focus on trades disclosed by Nancy Pelosi, because she is a controversially successful person.
-By examining the dataset of her trades, we intend to uncover potential patterns in stock purchases and sales, identify high-activity sectors, and forecast future trading trends.
-The project will leverage public disclosures, providing insights into the timing, volume, and market sectors Pelosi invests in.
+Our project would analyze the stock trading activities of U.S. Congress members, with a specific focus on trades disclosed by Nancy Pelosi, because according to social media, the assumptions is that she is a controversially successful person.
+By examining the dataset of her trades and those of Congress, we intend to uncover potential patterns in stock purchases and sales, identify high-activity sectors, and forecast future trading trends.
+The project will leverage public disclosures, providing insights into the timing, volume, and market sectors Pelosi and Congress invests in.

 ## Datasource
 We will use Quiver Quantitative as our primary data source: https://www.quiverquant.com/congresstrading/